The Major League Baseball Swing (Rotational Hitting)

 Chipper Jones Hip to Contact

-• Keep your back elbow at your hip as you extend your forearm
+• Keep your back elbow rotating with/near your rear hip, as you extend your forearm

 • Only then do you begin to throw your hands forward away from your shoulder